Justin Adam: Baseball

 Adam was drafted in the 7th round of the 1992 Major League Baseball draft by the Kansas City Royals.
-From 1992 to 1994, he played with the Gulf Coast League Royals.
+From 1992 to 1994, he played for the Gulf Coast League Royals.
 In 1995, he played for the Spokane Indians.
 In 1996, Adam played his final year of professional baseball with the Lansing Lugnuts.

 The arts

 Adam shifted careers to the arts.
-In the early 1990s, he began making music under the name of Moon McMullen.
+In the mid-2000s, he began performing as the noise solo act Birdband.
+He later adopted the moniker Moon McMullen for his recording work.
 In the 1990s he studied film at University of Windsor and the Vancouver Film School.

 In 2001, Adam began work on his first film The Man with a DV Cam along with Mike Hawley.
 The film was entered into the 2002 Slamdance Film Festival.
 Adam and Hawley were the only Canadians in the short-film competition as well as one of two Canadian films at the festival, the other being Lee Demarbre's Jesus Christ Vampire Hunter.
+The film won the Best Poster award at the festival, tied with Lefty-Righty.
 In the late 2000s, Adam began taking photographs for magazines, journals and models including Kate Bock.
 In 2014 Adam founded Miniature Massive with the aim to "create solutions and designs to make a more positive impact".